sentient-io/microservice-try-it-out/README.md

 #### **recordrtc** (https://www.npmjs.com/package/recordrtc)

-For audio recording and return as base64 string
+For audio recording and return as base64 string.